 Alaskan Tribal Health Organizations actively participant with the HIE.
-The Alaska Native Tribal Health Consortium is a member of the healtheConnect Alaska Board of Directors and the Consortium was one of the partners that contributed funding for the initial project.
+The Alaska Native Tribal Health Consortium is allotted a representative member of the healtheConnect Alaska Board of Directors, and the Consortium was one of the partners that contributed funding for the initial project.
 The Consortium participated in the evaluation of HIE proposals and vendor demonstrations.